David Villarreal: Arrest, trials, and imprisonment

 Already considered a strong suspect due to the fact that he was acquainted with all the known victims, authorities in Dallas moved in to arrest Villarreal once they received information that he was in their area.
 He was arrested without incident on March 10 and lodged in the county jail, but much to the shock of investigators, he voluntarily admitted that he was responsible for killing seven men since 1974.
 At first, investigators were only able to conclusively link him to the murders of Garcia, Gutierrez and Moya, but refrained from pressing murder charges until they could identify his other supposed victims.
 While he refused to divulge his motive for the crimes, detectives believed that it was partially out of personal animosity and Villarreal's own sexual gratification.

 Eventually, investigators in San Antonio managed to link Villarreal to the Manley and Duque murders, announcing that they would file murder charges in both cases.
 It was first decided that Villarreal should be tried for the three murders in Dallas, as he was already detained at the local county jail on $90,000 bail.
 While awaiting trial, Villarreal gave an interview to a local TV station in which he claimed that he wanted to be executed as he could not bear the thought of spending the rest of his life behind bars, did not feel any remorse for his crimes, and that his brutality was to ensure that his victims were really dead.

 Contrary to his previous claims, when brought before trial, Villarreal opted to plead guilty and was given three life terms for each murder.
-When extradited to San Antonio to face the charges there, he again pleaded guilty and was given two additional life terms for the murders of Manley and Duque.
+When transported to San Antonio to face the charges there, he again pleaded guilty and was given two additional life terms for the murders of Manley and Duque.
 As of January 2023, he remains imprisoned at the James V. Allred Unit in Wichita Falls.
 The identity of his two other victims, if they were real, remain unknown.